angelaschultz0622/datawave-1/microservices/services/map/service/src/main/frontend/README.md

 - List queries for the current user?
 - Use a marker for zoomed-out, hard to see geometries
  - Add ability to turn markers on or off
+- Change default polygon colors depending on the basemap
 - Utilities:
  - Convert (single? multiple?)
 WKT to GeoWave Index
  - Convert (single? multiple?)
 WKT to Geo Index